|Photo credit: Dogtipper.com|

 Have you got your Christmas baking list ready?
 How about some treats for your furry best friend?

 Store-bought dog treats are expensive and filled with hard-to-pronounce ingredients, so we’ve started to bake our own cookies for our pooches.
+We still buy the dog bully sticks as they’re great for cleaning our dog’s teeth, but when it comes to snacks, good boy treats, we think it’s best to make our own.
 Homemade cookies are way cheaper than their store-bought counterparts, and you most likely already have in your pantry all the ingredients to make these cookies.
 The even better news is that these cookies are delicious.
 My dogs can’t get enough of these treats and will come racing whenever I approach the counter where they are stored.